AlexandraPapadaki/ObjectLocalization_felice/scripts/README.md

-# Runing single image inference
+# Running single image inference

 To run inference on a single image make sure you change the input sample's dimensions along with the intrinsic parameters in detect.py.